edouardklein/businessclassif/Notebook.md

 I modify the code that loads [labeled_firms_single.txt](labeled_firms_single.txt) so that it ignores the firms labelled with a supercategory or 999.

-I clean up the code in functions, so later I can load it as a module in a notebook.
+I clean up the classifying code in functions, so later I can load it as a module in a notebook.

+It will be difficult to get statistics w.r.t. each company, because we must make sure a company was not used in the training set.

+## Assessing the quality of the classifiers before the heat death of the universe

+If we loop over the firms, and train each classifier making sure we don't use the firm in the training set, the computation time will be prohibitive.

+If we train the classifiers beforehand, the firms will sometimes have been in the training set, which will not give us a good overview of the true performance.

+We should somehow do a leave one out on all the firms.

+That will give us the recall and power, as well as the trajectory of every company when confronted with a classifier that never has seen it.

+This is not simply straightforward, I add the code to Exp6.py.

+Results should be saved in a way that allow to recall them

+* From a company : we want to see how which classifierssaid 'it belongs to my category' and which said 'it does not belong to my category'
+* From a category : We want to see how many false positives and false negatives there are